 Joe understands what it feels like to sit in waiting rooms, navigate impossible choices, and hope for a miracle.
 No family should ever be denied the medical care they need, and no politician should ever have the power to take that freedom away.

 Joe believes reproductive freedom is a fundamental right.
 Families deserve compassion and medical privacy, not political judgment and interference.
-In Congress, Joe will:
+In Congress, Joe will fight to:

 🔷Support federal legislation that restores the protections of Roe v.
 Wade and safeguards access to reproductive healthcare nationwide;